214-350-0400

 Easy Entertaining and Casual Living

 In a 2017 survey from the National Association of Realtors, 70 percent of homebuyers preferred some type of open kitchen-family room arrangement in their home.
 With rooms flowing seamlessly from one to another, open floor plans become ideal multipurpose spaces, suitable for large gatherings as well as intimate family living.
-These layouts make the most of a homes footprint by removing any unnecessary walls and hallways.
+These layouts make the most of a home's footprint by removing any unnecessary walls and hallways.
 As a result, Ranch homes offer an airy and inviting feel and give homeowners creative liberty to utilize spaces as they see fit.

 Inviting the Outdoors in

 Many modern buyers long for a home that will welcome the beauty of nature indoors, and Ranch homes fit the profile well.
-Large windows pull natural light inside, while low-pitched roofs mimi wide, open plains.
+Large windows pull natural light inside, while low-pitched roofs mimic wide, open plains.
 Sliding glass doors provide a gateway to the outdoors, facilitating a seamless connection from the living area to a covered patio or perhaps even a pool.
 These homes typically have an L- or U-shaped layout, embracing a central courtyard where family and guests can gather together.

 A Timeless Texas Ranch: The Total Package